Eve3413/Project_group9/README.md

 Our answer is in the form of a single bool called named higher_parking_proportion.
 We get False when higher_parking_proportion is called.
 The main idea of the this question is the function groupby().

+For Top10.ipynb:
+Through groupby and sort operation, we get top 10 causes of calls to 311 in 10025, associate with the total number of incidents of each type.
+The first column is the name of each tpyes, and the second column is the total numbers for the corresponding types.

 Section: Section 2; Group number: Group 9